robenkleene/veep.vim/README.md

 ### Example

+The `:P` command works with other commands, it takes a command (and that command's arguments) as its arguments, and then applies that command *to just the visual selection*.
+This is the same as

 The `:P` command is a bit different than the other commands, because it works with other commands, in addition to shell commands (with is why it omits the `Sh` prefix the other commands have.